 If you accidentally kill your browser, simply bring up a new one and log on to the test again.
 Your previously submitted answers will be retained.

-d.
-T F (head-darcy) Darcian velocity is greater than the seepage velocity.
+b.
+T F (head-darcy) Effective porosity is typically greater than porosity.